 The Conservancy—in partnership with the California Preservation Foundation and others—works with legislators behind the scenes, striving to find a balance that includes safeguards for preservation.

 [i] The Orange County Register.
 “Newsom signs SB 330, ‘Housing Crisis Act of 2019’ aimed at speeding up homebuilding.”
 October 9, 2019

 SB 330 has generated heated discussion across California and especially throughout Greater Los Angeles.

-Called the “The Housing Crisis Act of 2019,” SB 330 provides for streamlining and increased housing production, which we support.
-While laudable in its intent, speeding up housing production would have adverse impacts if not done thoughtfully.
+Called the “The Housing Crisis Act of 2019,” SB 330 streamlines and is intended to increase housing production, which we support.
+While laudable in its intent, speeding up housing production will have adverse impacts when not done thoughtfully.

 For example, in order to be considered as part of a project’s approval process, the legislation incorrectly assumes historic places are already landmarked and protected and therefore widely known.
 In reality, most historic resources are not formally designated or landmarked.
 In its quest to expedite the permitting process, historic places would be in jeopardy and not fully considered as part of the accelerated approval process.